polito-webapp1/material-2025/README.md

 ## Laboratories
-The text and a (possible) solution of each laboratory are available in the [`lab-2025` repository](https://github.com/polito-webapp1/lab-2025).
+The texts of each laboratory are available in the [`lab-2025` repository](https://github.com/polito-webapp1/lab-2025).